2 Simple Steps To Lower Your Home Page Bounce Rates + Best Home Page Examples

 Don’t underestimate or undervalue your Home Page.

 Your Home Page is your major, all purpose gateway, into your online business world, and it should function at peak performance to be effective.
+It’s functionality should be incorporated into your overall online and Social Media Strategy.

 Depending on your niche, your Home Page must: